 Scroll down to read the words of the children and families we are helping.

 And join us for a live discussion covering analysis and first hand accounts of the situation.
-Click here for more information and to register for what promises to be a fascinating event.

 In their own words: Ayesha*